+NOTE 2: the PDU session used for joining is dedicated or supporting for MBS services, which the MB-SMF selected e.g. by DNN info during PDU session establishment controls.
+It is assumed that multiple MB-SMFs are deployed and used for MBS services.

 The MBSF request the MB Session setup towards the MB-SMF(s) involved in the MBS session, which may get authorization for the QoS profile from the PCF.

 The MB-SMF sets up the MB Session based on the MBS service session ID, target service UE group ID, etc., and associates with the PDU session.
-During the PDU session establishment/modification procedure, the MB-SMF sets up the shared N3 tunnel between NG-RAN and MB-UPF and the UE obtains the radio resource information to receive the MBS traffic.
-If the UE wants or is out of MBS area, the UE may get the multicast service traffic via individual delivery as a regular PDU session.
+During the PDU session establishment/modification procedure, the MB-SMF sets up the shared N3 tunnel between NG-RAN and MB-UPF if the UE is located within an MBS capable RAN node and the UE obtains the radio resource information to receive the MBS traffic.
+If the UE is served by a non-MBS capable RAN node, the UE may get the multicast service traffic via individual delivery as a regular PDU session.

 When an MB-SMF manages association of a MB Session and PDU session(s) of some UEs, if the shared N3 tunnel is activated then the MB-SMF may deactivate or release the associated PDU session(s) of the UEs per operator's policy.